broadinstitute/warp/README.md

 ## Navigating WARP
-All versioned and released pipelines are in one of the three [pipelines](https://github.com/broadinstitute/warp/tree/master/pipelines) subdirectories: broad (pipelines for the Broad institute’s Genomics Platform), cemba (pipelines for the BRAIN Initiative) or skylab (pipelines for the Human Cell Atlas Project).
+All versioned and released pipelines are in one of the three [pipelines](https://github.com/broadinstitute/warp/tree/master/pipelines) subdirectories: broad (pipelines for the Broad Institute’s Genomics Platform), cemba (pipelines for the BRAIN Initiative) or skylab (pipelines for the Human Cell Atlas Project).

 Each pipeline directory hosts a main workflow WDL that includes a version number and a corresponding changelog file.